Capillary/ecom-api-document/source/includes/_groups.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchantId userId* | string | Unique GUID of the user for which you want to fetch user groups
+MerchantId* | string | Unique GUID of the merchantId userId* | string | Unique GUID of the user by which you want to fetch user groups

 <aside class="notice">All parameters marked by * are mandatory.</aside>